svenbolte/wp-doodlez/readme.txt

 == Changelog ==

+= 9.1.0.10.27 =
+wpdoodlez now loads special template when penguin theme is present, else a dafault template will be loaded fixed error when switching themes. docu menu did not work

 = 9.1.0.10.26 =
 doodlez are listed in the main loop on the home page now admin features, Details link without url parameter clickable, show country/flag only for logged in users